Account & Settings

 The Settings page is the central hub for platform-wide configuration.
 Access it by clicking Settings in the sidebar.
 Settings are organized into tabs, each covering a different aspect of your workspace.

-System settings are stored as key-value pairs in the database.
-This design makes it easy to add new configuration options over time without schema changes.
 When you update a setting, the change is saved immediately and takes effect across the platform on the next page load or data refresh.

 Company information